-Overseas, in the Americas, Europe and China, such activities are entrusted to MCC's regional headquarters,1 which carry out training and awareness-raising tailored to the circumstances of each region.
-We are also bolstering initiatives in other regions (Taiwan, Singapore, Thailand, Indonesia, India and South Korea) through such means as local training and e-learning.
-In fiscal 2017, we implemented training on compliance promotion in Asia for 75 presidents of Group companies in Taiwan, Singapore, Thailand, Indonesia and China.
+Overseas, we carry out training and awareness-raising tailored to the circumstances of each region.
+We are also bolstering initiatives through such means as local training and e-learning.
+In fiscal 2018, we held a meeting of the Compliance Liaison Council, bringing together 26 compliance promoters from Group companies in Taiwan, Singapore, Thailand and Indonesia to share information about compliance.